October 1, 2016

 Meanwhile in 2011, the government identifies additional tax recovery lands of higher conservation value based on proximity to named watercourses and water bodies, topographic features, and proximity to other lands that remain in provincial ownership – this means 35,000 acres of tax recovery land are being retained in the Special Areas to achieve conservation and stewardship objectives.
 This also means the remainder of tax recovery land is up for sale to municipalities.

-In a comprehensive demonstration that ‘people power’ really does work, and following extensive criticism in the media, the proposed Potatogate public land sale is quietly withdrawn.
+In November, in a comprehensive demonstration that ‘people power’ really does work, and following extensive criticism in the media, the proposed Potatogate public land sale is quietly withdrawn.

 AWA writes afterwards: “The recent collapse of the proposed ‘Potatogate’ public land sale is a valuable lesson that, if enough of us care about our precious natural environment, and are prepared to speak out loud and clear, then we really can make a difference.”